 About Billy Crawford

 Blues guitar might be associated with Mississippi, Texas and Chicago, but a man of the mid-South has something to say about that.
 The city of Bristol, smack on the Tennessee/Virginia border, claims itself as the birthplace of country music.
-But one of its native sons is making a huge blues noise.
+But one of its native sons has spent five decades making a huge blues noise.

-The common denominator in all of this is Billy Crawford – raised playing bass in church, then gaining an early hard-rock pedigree on electric guitar.
-But for the past three decades, he has turned his six-string action toward the blues.
+The common denominator in all of this is Billy Crawford – raised playing bass in church, then gaining an early Rock pedigree on electric guitar.
+But for the past five decades, he has turned his six-string action toward the blues.

-For much of the 1990s, audiences around the world heard Crawford’s intense work with blues-rocker Deborah Coleman.
-He gave up the road in 2002, when his wife gave birth to their son.
-Turns out, son Tyler is a little guitar hotshot, too.
+For much of the 1990s, audiences around the world (38 Countries) heard Crawford’s intense work with blues-rocker Deborah Coleman.
+He gave up the road in 2003, with the birth of his son.

 The late Stevie Ray Vaughan’s work turned Crawford on his head, after he saw the Strat-master on television in 1984.
 But it would take two more years for Crawford to find musicians willing and able to play that style.

 In 1997, Crawford led a band to a win at the Piedmont Blues Competition, in Winston-Salem, N.C.
 It earned Crawford and the act a trip to Memphis for the International Blues Competition.
 They didn’t win, but folks noticed Crawford’s blistering style.
 Calls came in for gigs, but he held out, remaining loyal to his band – until Deborah Coleman came calling.
 She was new, unknown and just signed to Blind Pig Records.

 "It felt right,” he remembered.
 “She had just finished her debut recording and had an extensive U.S. and European tour scheduled."